First Radio Electronics Technician

 - United States Coast Guard (USCG) Merchant Mariner’s Credential (MMC), with a minimum of ten months remaining of expiration date.

-- Must have two (2) years cumulative experience sailing on MSC vessels as a permanent Second Radio Electronics Technician (RET2).
-OR
+Must have two (2) years cumulative experience sailing on MSC vessels as a permanent Second Radio Electronics Technician (RET2).

-- Equivalent Government and/or Commercial Communications with at least two (2) years experience.
-Experience must be within 10 years recency of announcement.
+Equivalent Government and/or Commercial Communications with at least two (2) years experience.
+Experience must be within the recent ten (10) years of announcement.

 NOTE: When submitting an application for employment, you must provide a letter from your Facility Security Officer and or Government Security Official to document Top Secret eligibility.
-You must have Top Secret eligibility within the last 24 months; or current active Secret clearance, or confidential security clearance eligibility, when hired for this position.
+You must have Top Secret eligibility within the last 24 months when hired for this position.